 Pros of wave soldering

-High throughput: Wave soldering is a high-speed process that can solder multiple components simultaneously, making it suitable for mass production.
+- High throughput: Wave soldering is a high-throughput process because it has the capability to solder multiple components at the same time, hence it is applicable in mass production.

-Strong mechanical bond: The solder joint formed by wave soldering is strong and reliable, making it ideal for components that experience high mechanical stress.
+- Strong mechanical bond: The wave soldering creates strong and reliable solder joints that are suitable for components that undergo high mechanical stress.

 Cons of wave soldering